LobaDK/QuantumKat_discordbot/README.md

 `?dequantise` Deletes the specified file.

 ### Git commands
 The `?git` command passes any parameters included, to the actual git program running on the server, returning whatever output it gives.
 Useful for swapping branches/versions, or check it's status, without needing to SSH into the actual server.
-Input is limited to alphanumeric, underscores and hyphens to still allow parameters that requires either of those, but not enough to allow command chaining and arbitary commands.
+Input is limited to alphanumeric, underscores and hyphens to still allow parameters that requires either of those, but not enough to allow command chaining and arbitrary commands.

 ### Updating
 The `?update` command runs a 'git pull' to fetch the newest branch version, and checks for changed files between the current running version, and the new one, and reloads any affected cogs/extensions automatically.
 If the main script has changes detected, the bot will prompt and ask if the bot should restart it's own process to apply new changes.